 You can join a gardening club and combine your enjoyment of gardening with learning more about it.
 At the same time, you’ll be getting exercise while working in the garden.

 Plus, you’ll have valuable social interaction.
 All of these work to help the brain improve any age-related memory issues.
-If you’ve always wanted to go back to school and get a college degree or to try a few classes, then ago ahead and do it.
+If you’ve always wanted to go back to school and get a college degree or to try a few classes, then go ahead and do it.

 While you’re learning, you’ll also be improving your memory.
 The key to keeping your brain’s memory healthy is to stay as mentally and physically active as you possibly can.
+This can be done by exercising to keep your brain functioning at its best.